jcurl/RJCP.DLL.Log/docs/README.md

 # READ ME

-Browse this directory for design and architecture.
+Browse this directory for design and architecture for the Trace Reader.
+There may be other `docs` directory specific to code nearby.

-This directory may be refactored as documentation is added, to make it convenient to browse using web-based GIT front-ends, such as GitHub and BitBucket.

 ## Construction of Plant UML Diagrams